vendia/blog/posts/2021-10-12-open-beta-changes.md

 }
 ```

-In addition to camelCase modifications, changes include:
+In addition to type naming and camelCase field modifications, changes include:

 * **_id** - Includes the "_" prefix
 * **_owner** - Includes the "_" prefix